Requirements for Surrogacy in New York and New Jersey

 New York Gestational Surrogate Requirements

 New York law also sets forth detailed criteria regarding the eligibility of gestational surrogates.
-Those criteria are set forth in more detail in the statute, but they may be summarized as follows:
+Those criteria are set forth in more detail in the Child-Parent Security Act (CPSA), but they may be summarized as follows:

-(3) the surrogate has not provided the egg used to conceive the child;
+- The surrogate has not provided the egg used to conceive the child.

-(4) the surrogate has completed a medical evaluation
+- The surrogate has completed a medical evaluation.

-(5) surrogate has given informed consent after the health care practitioner has informed her of the medical risks including the possibility of multiple births, the risk of the medications she’ll be taking, the risk of pregnancy complications, psychological and psychosocial risks, and the impact of the surrogacy arrangement on her personal life;
+- The surrogate has given informed consent after the health care practitioner has informed her of the medical risks including the possibility of multiple births, the risk of the medications she’ll be taking, the risk of pregnancy complications, psychological and psychosocial risks, and the impact of the surrogacy arrangement on her personal life.

-(6) the surrogate, and her spouse, if applicable, have been represented throughout the contractual process and the duration of the contract and its execution by independent legal counsel of their own choosing who is licensed to practice law in the state of New York which shall be paid for by the intended parents.
+- The surrogate, and her spouse, if applicable, have been represented throughout the contractual process and the duration of the contract and its execution by independent legal counsel of their own choosing who is licensed to practice law in New York State, and the surrogate’s legal representation shall be paid for by the intended parents.

-(8) the intended parents shall procure and pay for a life insurance policy for the surrogate that takes effect prior to taking any medication or commencing medical procedures to further embryo transfer, that provides a minimum benefit of seven hundred fifty thousand dollars or the maximum amount the surrogate qualifies for if less than seven hundred fifty thousand dollars,
+- The intended parents shall procure and pay for a life insurance policy for the surrogate that takes effect prior to taking any medication or commencing medical procedures to further embryo transfer, that provides a minimum benefit of $750,000 or the maximum amount the surrogate qualifies for if less than $750,000.

 If you are interested in becoming a surrogate in New York or New Jersey, we encourage you to contact a local fertility clinic or surrogacy agency to begin your screening and approval process.
 While the ASRM guidelines set forth best practices, there are times when professionals deviate from those guidelines if they feel it is justified by the patient’s circumstances.